 How to Fix “No Device Drivers Were Found” Error Installing Windows?

-1. Open a web browser and search for the “Intel Rapid Storage Technology driver” if you have an Intel processor, or the “AMD Rapid Storage Technology driver” for AMD processors.
+1. Open a web browser and search for the “Intel Rapid Storage Technology driver” for Intel processors or “AMD Rapid Storage Technology driver” for AMD processors.

 2. Press Enter to view the search results.